ActiveBrainAtlas/Datajoint_Interface/project_schemas/README.md

 ## Project Schemas

-Each folder represents a different database with an associated schema.
+Each folder represents a different Datajoint database with an associated schema.
+Short, high level descriptions of each are below.

 Current Schema:
   - atlas_schema_python